ezrantn/waqi-vietnam/README.md

 A simple REST API built with Go to fetch air quality data for major cities in Vietnam using the [World Air Quality Index (WAQI](https://waqi.info/#/c/5.59/7.129/2.7z) API.

+This API serves as the backend for the ongoing WAQI Research project.
+The tech stack consists of Go for the backend and React for the frontend, providing a robust and efficient system for real-time air quality monitoring and analysis.

 ## API Endpoint

 ### Air Quality Check